BruceRoyce/int_kittl/README.md

 #### Remedy to problem 2

-I updated the objects initilliser to be indexed by the `object.id`, looping through the entire objects each time to find the object_id was eliminated.
+I updated the object initializer to be indexed by object.id, eliminating the need to loop through the entire object set each time to find the `object_id`.

-For better understanding, please see bellow:
+For better understanding, please see below:

 **❌ Current**